-Guide to Sales Tax for Amazon FBA Sellers
+Guide to sales tax for Amazon FBA sellers

 Amazon has changed the way we do business.
 It has also changed the way in which we think about sales tax.
 For years, consumers shopped online shielded from sales tax (but not consumer’s use tax, but that is another story).
 However, with increased online spending, local tax jurisdictions have taken notice of the millions of dollars in lost sales tax revenue.

 Amazon has taken very deliberate steps to shield sellers utilizing Fulfillment by Amazon from the long arm of state Department of Revenue offices.
-However, with the ongoing growth of Amazon and the need to find further efficiencies to offset investments in the company, Amazon has set down roots in a collection of states by opening warehouses.
+However, with the ongoing growth of Amazon and the need to find further efficiencies to offset investments in the company, Amazon has set down roots in a number of states by opening fulfillment warehouses.
 The creation of warehouse locations exposes Amazon to state nexus – a critical criteria for the legal responsibility of the state DOR to require sales tax collection, filing, and remittance.

 Did you know not everyone selling products on Amazon has to bother with collecting and filing state sales tax?
 It’s true.
 Before we talk about which Amazon sellers do and do not have to manage sales tax, let’s talk about how states determine who they need to collect sales tax from.
 It all comes down to something known as nexus.